The Bobbin Wool Collaboration

-Our bobbin wool socks and hats combine the traditional methods of handknitting with the modern colours of our collection.
+Our bobbin wool hats combine the traditional methods of handknitting with the modern colours of our collection.
 The yarns have been blended for a marled effect, mirroring the tweeds we use and the landscape that inspired them.

 Every piece is handknitted on the Island by a small group of skilled knitters using traditional methods passed down through generations.

 We collaborated with our friend, Nikki, to come up with a modern spin on the traditional designs.
 Along with around 120 others, Nikki weaves Harris Tweed at home, in her shed, on her croft.
 But, she also knits while she weaves - a multitasking marvel.